Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 To act, a character has three choices, either pursue their goal, try to gain an advantage, or surrender.

-## Pursuing your Goal
+## Attacking

-To pursue your goal, test the relevant skill with any attribute (you may test as a group).
-In most cases this will be some form of attacking.
+To attack your goal, test the relevant skill with any attribute (you may test as a group).
+This does not mean you have to hit anything, but instead you pursue your goal in and perform an action accordingly.

 To attack, test the relevant skill with any attribute against an opponent of your choice.
 You may attack as a group.